 We own the approximately 48,000 square foot RDC facility in Frederick, Maryland.
 The RDC facility is operational and focuses on our development of vaccines and antiviral drugs against COVID-19, its variants, and other infectious diseases.
+The RDC is the principal site for the research on TNX-4200, a broad-spectrum antiviral targeting CD45 funded by the U.S. Department of Defense, Defense Threat Agency contract.
 The RDC also conducts research on CNS and immunology drugs.
 The RDC facility is biosafety level 2 (BSL-2) with BSL-3 components.